Sample Gift Plans

 “But, did you know that any balance remaining in those plans when the second of you dies could be taxed twice if you leave the accounts to your children through their will?
 That’s right – the balances could be subject to both estate and income tax.
 Your children could wind up with a lot less than you’re expecting them to get.”

 His plan?
-Designate Lindner Center of HOPE as the recipient of all or a portion of the remaining balance in their retirement plans.
-That transfer will be subject to neither estate nor income tax, resulting in a substantial gift to Lindner Center of HOPE.
+Designate Lindner Center of Hope as the recipient of all or a portion of the remaining balance in their retirement plans.
+That transfer will be subject to neither estate nor income tax, resulting in a substantial gift to Lindner Center of Hope.
 They are then able to allocate the other assets in their estate to their children, knowing that they can take them free of the double tax that applies to retirement accounts.

 The result for them?
 They solved an estate-planning problem they didn’t even know they had, and found a way to provide long-term support for their favorite institution.